 “The Riches Are In The Niches”

 After all, as a freelance writer, you are providing marketing services to your clients.
-And to create excellent marketing content for a client, you need to know how to speak directly to their prospects or customers.
+And to create excellent marketing and blog content for a client, you need to know how to speak directly to their prospects or customers.

 Also, having a freelance writing niche gives you a starting point in your marketing strategy.
 You’ll know which businesses to pitch and what writing services to offer them.

 And pitching businesses, or proactively seeking niche writing projects, will pay more than passively responding to content mills and job board ads.